justinjunodev/next-typescript-starter/README.md

 ### 🙇‍♂️ Credits.

-- [Josh Comeau](https://twitter.com/joshwcomeau) for their amazing [css reset](https://www.joshwcomeau.com/css/custom-css-reset/) that I _lightly_ modified for this starter.
+- [Josh Comeau](https://twitter.com/joshwcomeau) for their amazing [css reset](https://www.joshwcomeau.com/css/custom-css-reset/) that I modified for this starter.
-- [Scott Moss](https://twitter.com/scotups) for their amazing [eslint config](https://frontendmasters.com/courses/fullstack-app-next/) that I _lightly_ modified for this starter.
+- [Scott Moss](https://twitter.com/scotups) for their amazing [eslint config](https://frontendmasters.com/courses/fullstack-app-next/) that I modified for this starter.

 ---